 “His confidence had grown and he made lots of new friends.
 Jack was able to take part in various activities such as horse riding and camping, and it made him realise that he can still do things despite his injuries.”

 At Fletchers we understand that serious accidents can have long-lasting effects on those involved and it is extremely important that victims get the support and help they need to rebuild their lives.
 This is why we are proud to support the outstanding work of The Back-Up Trust.
-Life doesn’t stop after a serious injury and we are fully committed to our clients during every stage of their recovery.
+Life doesn’t stop after a serious injury and we are fully committed to our customers during every stage of their recovery.

 The Back-Up Trust is a charity that supports anyone who has been affected by a spinal cord injury, working with people of all ages and their families.
 All of their courses are aimed at helping those affected build up confidence and independence, with activities including wheelchair skills, climbing and abseiling, swimming and archery.